Plombo/vcromclaim/README.md

   when you are supposed to switch side.
 For example, Bio Miracle Bokutte Upa will show a flashing WAIT message and Zelda no Densetsu will show "Press Start" (but nothing happens if you do).
-In both these games, just switching disk will continue the game.
+In both these games, just switching disk will resume the game.
 This is because the ROMs have been modified for the Virtual Console emulator to automatically switch sides.
+* N64: ROMs that has been modified for VC (such as Mario Tennis and Ogre Battle
+  64) does not have the correct checksums in the internal header, which will cause them to hang or crash on boot.
+One can use this tool to correct the headers and make them playable: https://pastebin.com/hcRjjTWg
-* ALL SYSTEMS: Due to reasons unknown, some ROMs are simply different from the real ROMs causing them to glitch or not run in common emulators.
+* ALL SYSTEMS: Some VC ROMs are modified from the original ROMs in ways that causes them to glitch or not run in common emulators.
 Known cases:
-  * Mario Tennis (N64) - 8 bytes are different in the middle of the file, making it unplayable.
+  * Mario Tennis (N64) - 8 bytes are different in the middle of the file, making it crash on boot (even if the checksum is corrected)
-  * Ogre Battle (N64) - Many bytes are different throughout the file, making it unplayable.
   * Shadow of the Ninja (NES) - 2 bytes are different, causing the intro to glitch and freeze.
 * TURBOGRAFX CD: CD audio will play too slow in Mednafen.
-Reencodeing the OGG files to 44.1kHz should make them run correctly.
+Reencodeing the OGG files makes them run correctly.
 * TURBOGRAFX CD: Super Air Zonk does not play.
 * TURBOGRAFX 16/CD: Save games are not extracted at this time.
 * COMMODORE 64 and ARCADE: games cannot be extracted at this time.